garrandall/popular-music-data/tracks/champion-nav-travis-scott.md

-Fucked a famous girl to "Mask Off" (Molly, Percocet) Pop a bean an' let the bags talk
+Fucked a famous girl to "Mask Off" (Molly, Percocet) Pop a bean and let the bags talk
 Bought ten bottles on a last call (last call)
 Flew a basic girl out from Alaska
 Illegal alien inside my spaceship